 4. Zayn v Naughty Boy

-Zayn began working on some new material with Naughty Boy - the producer famous for his work with Emeli Sande and Sam Smith.
+After leaving One Direction in 2015, Zayn Malik began working on some new material with Naughty Boy - the producer famous for his work with Emeli Sande and Sam Smith.

 But it's fair to say that he and Zayn didn't quite hit it off in the same way.

 "Naughty Boy you fat joke stop pretending we're friends no one knows you," tweeted Zayn after their recording sessions turned sour.

 Mr Boy later told The Guardian the 22-year old was "throwing his toys out of the pram" and said they had fallen out over "external influences".

 5. Azealia Banks v Iggy Azalea

 The number of artists which Azealia Banks (above left) has fallen out with is so huge that it could probably make a listicle in its own right.